WING-NUS/scisumm-corpus/README.md

 manually annotated training data from 40 document sets for Task1b.

-Further, for Task 2 one thousand summaries that were released as part of the SciSummNet (Yasunga et al., 2019) have been included as human summaries to train on.
+Further, for Task 2 one thousand summaries that were released as part of the SciSummNet (Yasunaga et al., 2019) have been included as human summaries to train on.
 This data can be found in **/data/Training-Set-2019/Task2/From-ScisummNet-2019**

 The **test set** of 20 articles is available in **/data/Test-Set-2018**.